mantasu/glasses-detector/docs/docs/main/examples.rst

     from glasses_detector import GlassesClassifier, GlassesSegmenter

-    # Generate a CSV file with image paths and labels
+    # Generates a CSV file with image paths and labels
     classifier = GlassesClassifier(kind="sunglasses")
     classifier.process_dir(
         input_path="path/to/dir",         # failed files will raise a warning